moee/sns-autoconfirm-bundle/README.md

 # Warning: Don't use this in production (yet).

 This is a proof of concept in an alpha stage.
-It is completely lacking authentication.
-So please feel free to experiement with it and expand it, but **don't use this in production**.
+It is lacking signature verification (#1) and thus potentially insecure.
+Please feel free to experiement with it and expand it, but **don't use this in production**.

 # Usage